Scottish Recovery Network promotes and supports mental health recovery. We were established in 2004. Our vision is:

 Lesley Smith, Network Officer (East)

-I engage with people, organisations and agencies in the East of Scotland.
+I engage with people, organisations and services in the East of Scotland.
 It is my role to seek out and highlight innovation and develop opportunities for collaborative and co-produced projects.
 I bring to the role my belief in recovery, passion for change and collaboration work.
 My previous roles included involvement, collective advocacy, governance and training.
 I am excited to be able to work in a way that is informed by my personal experiences of recovery and using services as well as my professional expertise.

 Louise Christie, Acting Director